dchege711/study_buddy/readme.md

 :soon: The PQ doesn't preserve order when iterating through previous().

+:soon: Avail new cards/edits within the same session.

 :soon: Use email verification to validate accounts.

 :soon: Client-side username verification and validation for new users.